Find schools that offer these popular programs

 Study at Home

 Steck-Vaughn offers many printed materials for home study, including workbooks, sample questions and full-length practice tests.
-Some of these materials may be costly for some test takers; workbooks cost between $30 and $50, while a full-length practice test costs nearly $190.
+Some of these materials may be costly for some test takers; most workbooks cost between $30 and $50, while a full-length practice kits cost around $590.
 However, the company also offers a comprehensive guide to the GED for $20, which is an option for more prepared GED candidates.

 KET publishes 39 video preparation episodes that are aired on PBS.
 KET encourages candidates to record the shows for later study, but the videos are also usually available at libraries and community colleges.
 The video episodes are supplemented by five online programs and three printed workbooks.